 Today, as in right now I’m going to go over strategies you can use to pull this off without selling your soul to the devil.

 1. The first step to any debt solution is to write down all of your financial situations

 The only way to pay off your debt is if you know what you owe and how much.
 So I want you to get on the computer or grab a pen and paper, now I want you to write down all of your debts.
 One of the most important aspects of any debt-reduction strategy is to know what you owe and what you want to pay off first.

-As you are working on writing it all down make sure to also include the total amount, interest, term, and the monthly payments, also the available credit limit of each debt.
+As you are working on writing it all down make sure to also include the total amount, interest, term, and monthly payments, also the available credit limit of each debt.
 This will help us understand and get a visual of where we are with each debt.
 You cannot win a war without all the facts and numbers.

-On a separate sheet a paper I want you to write down all of your sources of income as well as your monthly expenses such as food, rent, car, insurance, utilities, cable, phone, etc.
+On a separate sheet of paper I want you to write down all of your sources of income as well as your monthly expenses such as food, rent, car, insurance, utilities, cable, phone, etc.